HemanthDas/Universal-Stack/README.md

 - `cors`
 - `dotenv`
 - `nodemon`
-- `mysql2` or `mongoose` (depending on the selected database)
+- `mysql2` (for MySQL) or `mongoose` (for MongoDB)

+### Frontend Add-Ons:

+- `tailwindcss` if Tailwind CSS is selected.
+- `react-router-dom` if React Router is selected.

-## Ignored Files
+## ESLint Configuration

-The backend directory is ignored from ESLint checks by default to avoid linting issues with server-side code.
+To keep frontend and backend code linted separately, the backend directory is ignored by default.

 ## License